6 Stages of Logistics When Sourcing Internationally

 Ex-Works: Price for the product not including any shipping or handling responsibility from the seller.

-This article explains the general steps an internationally sourced order will take from seller to buyer and addresses some common costs and problems encountered at each stage of logistics.
+This article explains the general steps an internationally sourced order will take from seller to buyer and addresses some common costs and problems encountered at each stage of logistics when sourcing internationally.

 1. At Your Supplier’s door

 Post-production, your parts have to make an inland journey to the port of origin closest to your supplier.
 If you’re buying EXW, you’ll be responsible for arranging this transportation through a freight forwarder.
 The supplier is free of any liability from this point on as your parts move to the nearest cargo port.

 2. Port of Origin

 At its port of origin, your shipment will be subject to outgoing customs, as well as any cargo dues.
 It will likely spend some time in a warehouse near the port while it is grouped into a container with other shipments.
 Be sure to understand which of the many fees are already included in your freight forwarder’s quote to avoid costly surprises.